n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.bitly.md

 # Bitly

-The Bitly node allows you to automate work in the Bitly platform and integrate Bitly with other applications. n8n has built-in support for a wide range of Bitly features, which includes basic operations like creating, getting, and updating links.
+The Bitly node allows you to automate work in the Bitly platform and integrate Bitly with other applications. n8n has built-in support for a wide range of Bitly features, including creating, getting, and updating links.

 On this page, you'll find a list of operations the Bitly node supports and links to more resources.